Unfortunately for most people, going to the dentist is just another part of life that most of us dread.

 - Oral hygiene – If you develop a gum infection after tooth extraction, this can cause dry socket.

-Although all of the above will rocket your chances of getting a dry socket, like smoking tobacco, vaping after tooth extraction is one of the leading causes of a dry socket.
+Although all of the above will rocket your chances of getting a dry socket, vaping after tooth extraction is one of the leading causes of a dry socket.
 Even with the help of CBD vape juices in dealing with pain, it's simply not worth vaping during this time.
 If you avoid vaping for at least 72 hours after your surgery, there's a significant increase to your chances of a trouble-free recovery.

 We know how tempting is may be to vape after a visit to the dentist, so we hope this has made it clear just how bad of an idea that can be.
 You should always follow the advice of your doctor or dentist when recovering from any kind of surgery, so seek their input before taking anything else during your recovery period.

-Touch wood, you have got all of the information you need to make an informed decision after your procedure.
+We hope that we've given you all of the information you need to make an informed decision after your procedure.

 Once you’ve recovered from your tooth extraction, you’ll be able to finally vape again!